nhs-england-tools/repository-template/docs/Tutorial.md

 ```

 The framework contains a mechanism for ensuring that your local
-development python interpreter is at a known version; that mechanism
+development Python interpreter is at a known version; that mechanism
 relies on [`asdf`](https://github.com/asdf-vm/asdf).
 The next step
 will use `asdf` to install dependencies for you, but there's something
 we need to edit first.